trippymajo/learning/CPP/README.md

 # mem_sru.cpp
 It is an answer to fun question to write own memcpy, which will be as good as original.

+# Tic-Tac-Toe.cpp
+The beginning.
+The base.
+Just to admire where I started and where I am now.